Chapter 5: Miscellaneous Topics on Function Templates in C++

 function_template_auto.cpp:3:10: warning: ISO C++ forbids use of 'auto' in parameter declaration [-Wpedantic]

 As you can see, we have removed the -Werror flag and added the -Wpedantic flag and the compiler is showing a warning.
 If you add the -Werror flag as well, the compilation will be forced to fail.
-In the next section we will learn about overloading template function.
+In the next section we will learn about overloading template functions.

 Overloading template function

-Template functions can also be overloaded just like the non-template functions.
+Template functions can also be overloaded just like non-template functions.
 Furthermore, template functions can be overloaded along with their non-template counterparts.
 When available, the compiler gives preference to the non-template version of the function over the template version.
 Let us have a look at the following program:

 #include <iostream>